 Flagstaff, Arizona, a city nestled among the majestic San Francisco Peaks, boasts an elevation that significantly influences its climate, environment, and lifestyle.
-Understanding Flagstaff's altitude is crucial to appreciating its unique characteristics, from its crisp mountain air to its status as a hub for astronomical research.
+In practice, understanding Flagstaff's altitude is crucial to appreciating its unique characteristics, from its crisp mountain air to its status as a hub for astronomical research.
 The city’s high elevation contributes to its appeal as a destination for outdoor enthusiasts and scientists alike, offering a blend of natural beauty and intellectual pursuits that is hard to find elsewhere.

 Main Subheading